alphagov-mirror/transfer-coronavirus-data-service/README.md

 The data is being broken down by local authority and sanitised into S3 with appropriate data for the relevant consumers.

-The access is controlled by a flask app running on PaaS using AWS Cognito to authenticate users.
+The access is controlled by a flask app running in Lambda using AWS Cognito to authenticate users.
 We import lists of users supplied by MHCLG into Cognito.
 Users are notified by email and required to supply a 2FA code via SMS.